matheuscampos-it/mathecas.lab/README.md

 # ✨ mathecas.lab ✨

 Welcome to **mathecas.lab** – an interactive playground where curiosity meets code!
-This is a personal collection of fun web experiments, mini-games, and digital oddities, inspired by sites like [neal.fun](https://neal.fun).
+This is a personal collection of fun web experiments, mini-games, and digital oddities, inspired by sites like [neal.fun](https://neal.fun) and [pudding.cool](https://pudding.cool).

 **🚀 [Link to Live Site - Coming Soon!] 🚀**